YuhengHuang42/trust_codeLLM/README.md

 ### Hidden State Extraction :wrench:

 Hidden state extraction is done through ``./method/collect_hidden_aug.py``.
-It is also configured through yaml files.
+It is also configured through YAML files.
 Please refer to examples in `./example_model_config/extraction_hidden_state.yaml`.
-Please be aware this file is dataset specific.
-For example, for Leetcode dataset, we have a parameter called `mutation_prop` which indicates the proportion of code lines will be mutated.
+Please be aware that this file is dataset-specific.
+For example, for the Leetcode dataset, we have a parameter called `mutation_prop` which indicates the proportion of code lines that will be mutated.

 The most important extraction utilities are under ``./method/extract``.
-In ``extract_util.py``, we have a class called ``TransHookRecorder``, which parses the target layer by string and extract the states given  that layer.
+In ``extract_util.py``, we have a class called ``TransHookRecorder``, which parses the target layer by string and extracts the states given  that layer.
 Please refer to ``method/collect_hidden_aug.py`` for the specific usage (i.e., first define which layer to extract, then call ``recorder.forward`` with an LLM, and finally clear the cache of the recorder through ``recorder.clear_cache()``).

 We also define some IO utilities in `method/extract/naive_store.py`.
 They directly store the extracted data to disk instead of memory.
 But there is still a lot of room for improvement.

-`VariedKeyTensorStore` is index throguh key, while `NaiveTensorStore` is List.
+`VariedKeyTensorStore` is indexed through key, while `NaiveTensorStore` is a List.

 ### SAE Training :truck: